smash-transport/smash-analysis/README.md

 In case of the afterburner target, the SMASH-analysis suite has to be compiled with an additional argument `-DSAMPLED_LISTS`.
 This has to be an URL from where the sampled lists as an input for the afterburner target can be downloaded.
 Without this argument, the target is not available.
+The URL for the lists used in the latest report is `http://theory.gsi.de/~smash/data/sampled_lists/`.

 ## Running the SMASH-analysis suite on a SLURM cluster